meetbanthia/ForkAndMove/README.md

 ### Usage

-Run the engine by providing a board state via a file or direct FEN string.
+The engine can play a game starting from a specific board state provided via a file or direct FEN string.
+It supports different search algorithms and game settings.

 **1. Using a FEN file:**
 Create a text file (e.g., `board.txt`) containing a FEN string: